iteratec/iteratec-teamdojo/README.md

 The fields used in calculating the status are "irrelevant" and "completedAt" (From the TeamSkill Entity) and "expiryPeriod" (from the Skill Entity).

 In the context of a given Team, a skill is in the

-  OPEN Status - If the TeamSkill.completedAt field is not set (that is null) and TeamSkill.irrelevant is not true
+-   Status `OPEN`: If the TeamSkill.completedAt field is not set (that is null) and TeamSkill.irrelevant is not true

-  IRRELEVANT status - If the TeamSkill.irrelevant field is set to true, notwithstanding the values of the other fields.
+-   Status `IRRELEVANT`: If the TeamSkill.irrelevant field is set to true, notwithstanding the values of the other fields.

-  ACHIEVED status - If the TeamSkill.completedAt field is set and the TeamSkill.irrelevant is not true and the TeamSkill.completedAt
-                    plus the SKill.expiryPeriod (in days) is later than the current date.
+-   Status `ACHIEVED`: If the TeamSkill.completedAt field is set and the TeamSkill.irrelevant is not true and the TeamSkill.completedAt plus the SKill.expiryPeriod (in days) is later than the current date.

-  EXPIRING status - If the TeamSkill.completedAt field is set and the TeamSkill.irrelevant is not true, the current date
-                    is later than the TeamSkill.completedAt plus the SKill.expiryPeriod (in days) but not later than a 7-days grace period.
+-   Status `EXPIRING`: If the TeamSkill.completedAt field is set and the TeamSkill.irrelevant is not true, the current date is later than the TeamSkill.completedAt plus the SKill.expiryPeriod (in days) but not later than a 7-days grace period.

-  EXPIRED status - If the TeamSkill.completedAt field is set and the TeamSkill.irrelevant is not true, the current date
-                   is later than the TeamSkill.completedAt plus the SKill.expiryPeriod (in days) and the 7-days grace period is past.
+-   Status `EXPIRED`: If the TeamSkill.completedAt field is set and the TeamSkill.irrelevant is not true, the current date is later than the TeamSkill.completedAt plus the SKill.expiryPeriod (in days) and the 7-days grace period is past.

 The corresponding skill status for a team is determined and set in the AchievableSkillDTO and passed as part of the JSON string on to the frontend.

 At the frontend, the skillstatus information in the JSON-string from the backend is deserialized into a typescript object (SkillStatus enum in the
 IAchievableSkill Typescript type).

 The Skillstatus information at the frontend is used to calculate the number of teams that have acquired a given skill, to display the status of a skill for a given team, to toggle status from one state to another.